Maia-Everett/lintian.eu/_posts/2024-03-10-warcraft-retrospective-19.md

 Again, Warcraft 3 sets a new standard in aesthetics, this time it being orc building aesthetics that will carry over into World of Warcraft.
 There are some changes in how gold mines work.
 Peons no longer spend time inside gold mines and instead rapidly cycle back and forth, but bring only 10 gold per trip instead of 100.
 Also, only five peons can gather from the same gold mine efficiently at once.
 You can assign more, but they'll spend a lot of time waiting outside.

-That building next to the great hall is an Altar of Storms, and is purpose is to raise dead heroes.
+That building next to the great hall is an Altar of Storms, and its purpose is to raise dead heroes.
 This design solves a problem with hero units that plagued prior RTS games, including Warcraft 2 and Starcraft.

 On baseless missions, like in previous games, [the heroes must survive](https://tvtropes.org/pmwiki/pmwiki.php/Main/HeroMustSurvive), and any hero's death instantly fails the mission.
 That's okay in this game, because heroes are sturdy, there's a lot of healing items on the way, and you only control the hero's stack with no pressure to multitask.
 You just methodically advance from the beginning of the map to the end, exploring everything along the way.